kenhorn/ekho-site-hugo/site/content/_index.md

       For higher liquidity products, our Match platform provides a modern, capable limit order book and easy-to-use trading GUI.
 values:
-  heading: Transparency
+  heading: Market Intelligence
   text: >-
-    Too often a lack of transparency and clarity of motivations in a market can erode confidence and hence impact transaction volumes.
-We are committed to a level playing field in all participants.
+    Finding prices and liquidity in thin markets can be challenging – Ekho Markets uses new technology to help users find volume at the best prices.
 ---